FlowWest/cvpiaHabitat/data-raw/watershed/CVPIAHabitat_Documentation_Edits_Protocol.md

 ## Instructions for when the data *source* is changed or updated
 For example, the CVPIA Annual Progress Report is updated annually, and hence the link in the "Data Source" section of the Rmd file must be updated.

-1. Upload the data source pdf to Amazon AWS in the s3 bucket named [“cvpiahabitat-r-package/cvpia-sit-model-inputs”](https://s3.console.aws.amazon.com/s3/buckets/cvpiahabitat-r-package/cvpia-sit-model-inputs/?region=us-west-2&tab=overview)
+1. Upload the data source pdf to AWS in the s3 bucket named [“cvpiahabitat-r-package/cvpia-sit-model-inputs”](https://s3.console.aws.amazon.com/s3/buckets/cvpiahabitat-r-package/cvpia-sit-model-inputs/?region=us-west-2&tab=overview)
 2. Click "Next" to set permissions for the document > under "Manage Public Permissions" select "Grant public read access to this        object(s)"
 3. Click "Next" to set properties for the document > under "Storage class" select "Standard-IA" for long-lived, infrequently  accessed data
 4. Click "Upload"